ryanlattanzi/twitter_scraper/README.md

 --------
 For this to work, there is not much you need to do.
 So, I will first walk you through the necessary steps to get the program working and pulling data from Twitter, and then I will go through a little more in-depth explanations of the various modules.

-To get the files running you must:
+##To get the files running you must:

     1. Create an App on the Twitter Developer's site: https://developer.twitter.com/

-    2. Once you have this done, click on 'Details', and then 'Keys and Tokens'
+    2. Once you have this done, click on 'Details', and then 'Keys and Tokens'.

     3. Copy and pase the Consumer key, Consumer secret, Access Token key, Access Token secret (you may have to first generate access tokens) into `hidden.py`.
 This is the authorization step that will allow you to access web data through your Twitter account.

+    4. Open `main.py` and configure the mode (right now only 1 and 2 work, and 1 is the most fun to play with) as well as the parameters (mode 1 needs params1 and mode 2 needs params2).

+    5. Run the program and look at the pandas dataframe that is returned as the variable 'df'.

 Contributors